 Each government is required to form or maintain a National Committee for Trade Facilitation in order to coordinate the implementation of the agreement.
 Most governments are consulting with both public stakeholders and the business community as they prepare for the implementation of trade facilitation reforms.
-The WTO will have a permanent forum known as the Committee on Trade Facilitation.
+The WTO Trade Facilitation Committee serves as a permanent forum for WTO Members to share experiences related to the implementation of the TFA.
+The Committee's institutional arrangements and responsibilities can be found in Article 23 of the TFA.